Jpeg vs Raw which is better and why?

 Again I highly recommend you have a look at the video further up the page as I talk you through each step of the editing process.

-Lastly, can I just say if you are shooting away from the sun and lets say it is an overcast day, the fact that there is not as much dynamic range in your image means that you can easily capture every bit of detail you will need in a jpeg file.
+Lastly, can I just say if you are shooting away from the sun or if it’s an overcast day, the fact that there is not as much dynamic range or contrast in your scene means that you can easily capture every bit of detail you will need in a Jpeg file.
 So you don’t always need this extended dynamic range.

 If you are printing extremely large file sizes there is also an added advantage of shooting in raw, that’s a whole other debate or blog post though.